 SimpleShowing offers less support up front

-Compared to realtors at conventional brokerages, SimpleShowing agents may provide less upfront support to home buyers.
+Compared with realtors at conventional brokerages, SimpleShowing agents may provide less upfront support to home buyers.

 Before that, a licensed SimpleShowing agent will assist you if you have questions about a specific property, but they typically don’t invest time into researching properties for you.

 This may not be a big deal if you’re tech-savvy and familiar with the area you’re buying in.
-After all, most of us start our home search on Zillow and Realtor.com anyway!
+After all, most of us start our home search on house-hunting websites like Zillow and Realtor.com anyway!

 However, it could put you at a disadvantage if you’re in a competitive market where it’s common for buyers to make offers on houses sight unseen.
 When homes are going under contract the day they hit the MLS, it helps to have an agent who knows the ins and outs of your situation and can alert you as soon as the right property hits the market.